PortSwigger/param-miner/README.md

 Another video targeting a real site is coming soon - I'm just waiting on the target to patch.

 # Changelog
+**1.21  2020-09-02**
+ - Non-default settings are now highlighted, and can be reset to default
+ - Various bugfixes

 **1.20  2020-08-05**
  - Major update for Web Cache Entanglement